annleefores/cruddur/journal/week0.md

 #### How to use AWS Well Architected Framework Service

-Using **AWS Well-Architecte Framework Service** add all the basic details related to the project and then answer the checklists.
-These checklist questions are based on AWS Well-Architecte Framework.
+Using **AWS Well-Architecture Framework Service** add all the basic details related to the project and then answer the checklists.
+These checklist questions are based on AWS Well-Architected Framework.
 In the end a report will be prepared based on these inputs.

 ## Architectural Diagram